 Access Information for Visitors with Young Children

-There is an under 5s area on the first floor with toys and books to spend time with young children.
-The lift to the first floor can carry one pushchair plus an adult at a time.
+We have an under 5s area with toys and books to spend time with young children.

 Our baby changing facilities are located in the accessible toilet.
 You will need to ask a member of staff for the key.

 A large waterproof changing mat is also available and can be used by both adults and children.

 Breast feeding is welcome in our attraction.
 If you prefer to do this somewhere private, we may have quiet spaces available; please ask a member of our team at the front desk which spaces are accessible on the day you visit.

 We also run a soft play parent and baby group – Tiny Diggers.

 Please check the DIG Events pages to see ticket prices and to find out about the next event.

 Information about our Group bookings can be found here.
 We are happy to discuss any additional needs your group may have.

 The JORVIK Group aims to continually improve our facilities and access.
 If you have any feedback on how we could improve our access offer then please email us at firstname.lastname@example.org.